 4. Design experiments to test your hypothesis and determine if it is true.
 Be sure to think about all the various things that could affect your results, and change only one variable at a time.
-You want to be sure you know what is causing the outcome (results) you get, and that your results are not just caused by chance, or by some other condition you have not thought about.
+(You want to know what is causing the outcome you get, and that your results are not accidental, or caused by some condition you have not thought about.)

 To make sure an experiment gives valid results (an outcome that shows clearly whether the hypothesis is true or not), you need controls-- situations similar to the test situation except for the one variable you change.
 You also need to control for bias: make sure your hopes or expectations do not influence or change the results.

 The most valid scientific experiments are “double-blind” tests.
 (These are the kind governments require to prove that a new medicine is safe and effective-- that it does what it’s supposed to do.)

 In double-blind drug experiments neither the researchers nor the people being tested know (during the test) which people are receiving the new drug and which people are getting a placebo-- a pill that looks the same but has no active ingredients.
 This is a way to prevent any researcher bias from affecting the results.

 5. Make accurate (careful and exact) observations, and keep accurate records.